To what extent does a structured Art Inquiry Model increase student agency in creative decision-making?

 - • Effective lessons need purposeful goals and careful planning, not just activities.

-- • Activities must suit learners and their context, including ICESEA, prior experience and disposition.
+- • Activities must suit learners and their context, including ICSEA, prior experience and disposition.

 - • Lesson purpose is shaped by syllabus, school handbook and what students learned last lesson.